 I Still Matter is a peer-run organization made up of volunteers that are either living with mental illness or have friends or loved ones who are.

 CARMEN JOYCE, M.A., FOUNDER & DIRECTOR

 Hi there!
 My name is Carmen and I am the founder and Director of I Still Matter.
 I moved to Jacksonville from Central Florida and in 2011 I was in the process of grieving the loss of my father and struggling to cope with with manic depression.
 I knew I needed to pull myself out of my isolation so I asked a few friends to meet me at Chamblin’s Uptown to make art.
 I Still Matter’s focus on mental health came from real, honest conversations from individuals attending these small groups.

-Story after story, I listened women tell stories woven together with threads of trauma, grief, loss and mental illness.
-I Still Matter soon turned into a creative outlet for those individuals.
+Story after story, I listened to individuals tell their stories woven together with threads of trauma, grief, loss and mental illness.
+Many expressed not having insurance or access to care and I Still Matter soon turned into a creative outlet for those individuals.

 Carmen possesses a Master of Art’s Degree in Counseling from Webster University.
 She obtained Bachelor of Science as a double major in Sociology and Criminology at Florida Southern College in 2003.
-She has been working in the field of mental health for over 15 years.
-Carmen is a Mental Health First Aid USA Instructor, NAMI Ending the Silence presenter and SoulCollage Facilitator
+She has worked in the field of mental health for over 15 years.
+Carmen is a Mental Health First Aid USA Instructor and SoulCollage Facilitator.
+Carmen works with the Anti-Stigma Committee in Jacksonville and is a lead on the CHIP Mental Health Workgroup in Clay County,